 When those core KPIs take a dip, however, it’s important to look at correlative KPIs to understand why the metrics you’re trying to focus on have taken a dip and what you’re doing to move the needle in the opposite direction.
 Just because some of the core KPIs have taken a dip, doesn’t mean your campaigns are a complete failure and the client is going to drop you, it just means your reporting needs to accurately reflect the market, and why certain account shifts have taken place.

-Clear and concise PPC reports (with visuals)
+Clear and concise PPC reports (with visuals): Example of a PPC report

 So you’ve outlined your goals with your client, and you know what conversions and which metrics you’re going to focus on.
 Now, how should you present that to the client?
 Ideally, you’ll whip up a beautiful report with all the fancy fixings, but in reality, something simple, and easy to interpret will get the job done just as well.